quartilefour/Winnow/README.md

  The containers when started using the docker-compose script start in a bridge network gfn_default.
 To start a container outside of docker-compose but still connect to the gfn_default start the container with the following command

  `docker run --network gfn_default -p 8080:8080 -t cscie599/gs-spring-boot-docker`

+ To start the ftpdownloader container on your local machine run the following command, please do change the location of the source folder.

+ `docker run --network gfn_default --mount source=<src-folder>,target=/data gfn_ftpapp.cscie99.com:latest`

 ## Code Organization
 * code/winnow/ - springboot backend app